dinletir/awk-csv/README.md

 }
 ```

-If the first line in the CSV file is a header, save its fields in a `headers`
+If the first line in the CSV file is a header, save its fields in an array.
-array.

 ```